 To address this need, among others, attention is directed to embodiments of systems and methods for preserving quantum coherence as depicted herein.
 A bit of additional context may be useful to an understanding of such embodiments.
-The generation and subsequent use of superimposed quantum states (qubits) in quantum circuits has been studied for several decades.
+The generation and subsequent use of superimposed quantum states (qubits) in quantum circuits has been studied some small gate infidelity errors, if the errors are substantial, then they will overwhelm the effect itself and then must be corrected via active measures.

+for several decades.
 Moreover, as discussed, there are many uses for such quantum circuits; some of which exhibit significant advantages over traditional (classical) circuits.
 However, maintaining the superposition characteristic of such qubits over useful amounts of time in practical environments has been a source of difficulty.
 One problem is that interactions of the superimposed qubits with other systems can result in an unintentional "measurement" resulting in loss of superposition.
-Other errors, both deterministic and non-deterministic, may result in the decoherence of qubits or other errors related to their storage.
-For example, on the deterministic side, gate fidelity issues within the gates of a quantum circuit may result in unwanted "corruption" of a 10 desired quantum operation on a set of qubits.
-Also, quantum circuits may be effected by other circuits in a system (e.g., through quantum leakage or the like) which could shift or alter neighboring qubits stored in these circuits.
-The isolation of the qubit itself from external or environmental 15 influence can be quite problematic and may require extreme measures, such as substantial magnetic shielding or subabsolute-zero cryogenic apparatus, where the possibility of external magnetic fields or infrared radiation from the apparatus itself interacting with the stored qubit is thus mini- 20
+Other errors, both deterministic and non-deterministic, may result in the decoherence of qubits or 10 other errors related to their storage.
+For example, on the deterministic side, gate fidelity issues within the gates of a quantum circuit may result in unwanted "corruption" of a desired quantum operation on a set of qubits.
+Also, quantum circuits may be effected by other circuits in a system (e.g., 15 through quantum leakage or the like) which could shift or alter neighboring qubits stored in these circuits.
+The isolation of the qubit itself from external or environmental influence can be quite problematic and may require extreme measures, such as substantial magnetic shielding or sub- 20 absolute-zero cryogenic apparatus, where the possibility of external magnetic fields or infrared radiation from the apparatus itself interacting with the stored qubit is thus minimized.